kdahlquist/DahlquistLab/documents/protocols/Microarray-Data-Analysis-Workflow.md

 - Create a folder to store your files for the microarray analysis procedure.
 - Download the zipped file that contains the `.gpr` files and save it to this folder (or move it if it saved in a different folder).
-  - Unzip this file using [http://www.7-zip.org/download.html 7-zip].
+  - Unzip this file using [7-zip](http://www.7-zip.org/download.html).
 Right-click on the file and select the menu item, "7-zip > Extract Here".
 - Download the following files by right-clicking on the link and choosing the menu item "Save Link As..."
-  - Download the [https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/GCAT_Targets_20160616.csv GCAT_Targets_20160616.csv] file and [https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/Ontario_Targets_wt-dCIN5-dGLN3-dHAP4-dHMO1-dSWI4-dZAP1_20160616.csv Ontario_Targets_wt-dCIN5-dGLN3-dHAP4-dHMO1-dSWI4-dZAP1_20160616.csv] file and save them to this folder (or move them if they saved to a different folder).
+  - Download the [GCAT_Targets_20160616.csv](https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/GCAT_Targets_20160616.csv) file and [Ontario_Targets_wt-dCIN5-dGLN3-dHAP4-dHMO1-dSWI4-dZAP1_20160616.csv](https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/Ontario_Targets_wt-dCIN5-dGLN3-dHAP4-dHMO1-dSWI4-dZAP1_20160616.csv) file and save them to this folder (or move them if they saved to a different folder).
-  - Download the [https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/GCAT-and-Ontario_normalization_script.R GCAT-and-Ontario_normalization_script.R] script and save (or move) it to this folder.
+  - Download the [GCAT-and-Ontario_normalization_script.R](https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/GCAT-and-Ontario_normalization_script.R) script and save (or move) it to this folder.
-  - Download the [https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/generate_MA_and_box_plots.R generate_MA_and_box_plots.R] script and save (or move) it to this folder.
+  - Download the [generate_MA_and_box_plots.R](https://github.com/kdahlquist/DahlquistLab/raw/master/normalization/generate_MA_and_box_plots.R) script and save (or move) it to this folder.
-  - ''Note that the filenames for the GCAT and Ontario Targets files and the strains are hardcoded into the normalization script.
-They can be modified for use with other data by modifying the appropriate lines in the script.''
+  - _Note that the filenames for the GCAT and Ontario Targets files and the strains are hardcoded into the normalization script.
+They can be modified for use with other data by modifying the appropriate lines in the script._
 - Launch R x64 3.1.0 (make sure you are using the 64-bit version).
-- Change the directory to the folder containing the targets file and the <code>*.gpr</code> files for the chips by selecting the menu item File > Change dir... and clicking on the appropriate directory.
+- Change the directory to the folder containing the targets file and the `*.gpr` files for the chips by selecting the menu item File > Change dir... and clicking on the appropriate directory.
 You will need to click on the + sign to drill down to the right directory.
 Once you have selected it, click OK.
-- In R, select the menu item File > Source R code..., and select the GCAT-and-Ontario_normalization_script.R script.
+- In R, select the menu item File > Source R code..., and select the `GCAT-and-Ontario_normalization_script.R` script.
   - Wait while R processes your files.
-- When the processing has finished, you will find three files called GCAT_and_Ontario_Unnormalized.csv, GCAT_and_Ontario_Within_Array_Normalization.csv, GCAT_and_Ontario_Between_Array_Normalization.csv.
+- When the processing has finished, you will find three files called `GCAT_and_Ontario_Unnormalized.csv`, `GCAT_and_Ontario_Within_Array_Normalization.csv`, and `GCAT_and_Ontario_Between_Array_Normalization.csv`.
 The latter file is the one that you will need going forward.
   - Save back-ups of these files.
   - Note that the GCAT_and_Ontario_Within_Array_Normalization.csv file is the source of, and should be identical to the processed data submitted to NCBI GEO as [series GSE83656](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE83656).

 #### Visualizing the Normalized Data

-- Immediately after running the normalization script, select the menu item File > Source R code..., and select the generate_MA_and_box_plots.R script.
+- Immediately after running the normalization script, select the menu item File > Source R code..., and select the `generate_MA_and_box_plots.R` script.
   - Wait while R processes your files.
 You will see the individual plots being created in a new window.
 R will save them automatically to the same folder that contains the data and scripts.
     - The box plots for each strain (comparison of the before, after within- and after between-chip normalization in the same file) are saved under the name of the strain, e.g., dCIN5.jpg.
     - The MA plots are saved under a name for the individual chip, e.g., dCIN5_LogFC_t15-1.jpg, and show the plots both before and after normalization.
 - Zip the files of the plots together and save back-up copies of them.

-== Step 6: Statistical Analysis ==
+### Step 6: Statistical Analysis

-=== Preparing the Excel Workbook ===
+#### Preparing the Excel Workbook

-* For the statistical analysis, we will begin with the file "GCAT_and_Ontario_Between_Array_Normalization.csv" that you generated in the previous step.
+* For the statistical analysis, we will begin with the file `GCAT_and_Ontario_Between_Array_Normalization.csv` that you generated in the previous step.
-* Open this file in Excel and Save As an Excel Workbook <code>*.xlsx</code>.
+* Open this file in Excel and Save As an Excel Workbook `*.xlsx.
 It is a good idea to add your initials and the date (yyyymmdd) to the filename as well.
 * Rename the worksheet with the data "Master_Sheet".
 ** Type the header "ID" in cell A1.
 ** Insert a new column after column A and name it "Standard Name".
 Column B will contain the common names for the genes on the microarray.